 Winter hiking can be a great way to see the great outdoors, even when it’s cold.
 Whether you head out with friends or family, try an invigorating excursion today!

-Most of us spend the months of winter hiding indoors doing exercise classes or treadmill runs.
-But with the pandemic still going on it can be hard to stay inside all the time and get much-needed exercise.
+Most of us spend the winter months hiding indoors doing exercise classes or treadmill runs.
+But with the pandemic still going on, it can be hard to stay inside all the time and get much-needed exercise.

-Hiking in snow requires a little more gear than its counterpart in the summer months.
+Hiking in snow requires a little more gear than the summer months.
 Share your cold-weather gear tips with other hikers on FamilyApp!

 Make sure to pack these essentials for your day hiking trip in winter.

-It’s easy to stave off stopping if it’s cold, but food will give your body the energy it needs.
-Pack snacks like nuts, cheese, chocolate, or even energy bars for an instant boost.
+It’s tempting to avoid stopping if it’s cold, but food will give your body the energy it needs to keep going—pack snacks like nuts, cheese, chocolate, or energy bars for an instant boost.
 Make sure your snacks are easy to access and close to your body so they won’t freeze!
 Share your winter hiking snacks on your favorite family app.

-When you're burning energy through the snow ad elements, be sure to get enough water.
+When you’re burning energy through the snowy elements, be sure to get enough water.
 One of the best tips for hiking in snow is to use a water bottle with an insulated cover when temperatures are too low.
-If you’re using a hydration reservoir, the tube may freeze so it’s important to ensure this won’t be an issue.
-Try sipping your water consistently so it doesn’t have the opportunity to freeze.
+If you’re using a hydration reservoir, the tube may freeze.
+It’s important to ensure this won’t be an issue.
+Try sipping your water consistently, so it doesn’t have the opportunity to freeze.
 Another option is taking hot tea in an insulated bottle with you.

 Being cold can make it easy to forget about sunscreen, but you can still get a sunburn when you’re winter hiking!
 While most of your body will be covered, be sure to apply sunscreen to your face, nose, and neck.
 Also, be sure to take your sunglasses to protect your eyes from the sun.

-As wonderful as winter hiking can be, it's not without risks, whether it’s icy terrain or an avalanche.
-So it's important to be aware of them in order to stay safe.
+As wonderful as winter hiking can be, it’s not without risks, whether it’s icy terrain or an avalancheSoit’ssss important to be aware of them to stay safe.

-Frostbite occurs when the skin gets cold and is most common on fingers, ears, and toes.
+Frostbite occurs when the skin gets cold and is most common on fingers, ears, noses, and toes.
 It’s characterized by tingling, numbness, or even blisters.
-If you're experiencing frostbite, you can warm up your skin by covering the exposed skin or warming it with hot water.
+If you’re experiencing frostbite, you can warm up your skin by covering the exposed skin or warming it with lukewarm (not hot) water.
+If you suspect you have frostbite, immediately see a physician.

 In the event that the body begins to drop below normal temperatures, hypothermia can also occur.
 The symptoms of this include shivering, clumsiness, and confusion.
 If any of these symptoms occur while winter hiking, the hiker needs shelter and warmth immediately.